 About the Strategic Facilities Fund

-Tackling inactivity is a major priority of our Towards an Active Nation strategy.
+Tackling inactivity and advocating for movement, sport and physical activity is a major part of our Uniting the Movement strategy.
 The Strategic Facilities Fund aims to support projects that can encourage people to lead an active and healthy lifestyle.
 By helping to build the right facilities in the right places, the fund can help deliver local outcomes essential to those communities.

 The key objectives of the fund are: